Introduction

 # copy bootflash:always-on-<FILENAME.txt> tftp://a.b.c.d/path/always-on-<FILENAME.txt>

-If the always-on traces do not give you enough information to determine the trigger for the problem under investigation, you can enable conditional debugging and capture Radio Active (RA) trace, which will provide debug level traces for all processes that interact with the specified condition (client mac address in this case).
-In order to enable conditional debugging, follow these steps.
+If the always-on traces do not give you enough information to determine the trigger for the problem under investigation, you can enable conditional debugging and capture Radio Active (RA) trace, which can provide debug level traces for all processes that interact with the specified condition (client mac address in this case).
+In order to enable conditional debugging, go through these steps.

 Step 5.
 Ensure there are no debug conditions are enabled.